Facebook tracking pixel Email follow-up system | Conversion System Skip to main content

 Did the workflow support actual revenue?

-This is why the Revenue Audit asks about revenue, budget, revenue metric, urgency, CRM, website, and lead volume.
+This is why the AI System Plan asks about revenue, budget, business result, urgency, CRM, website, and lead volume.
 Those answers determine whether a follow-up system is worth building and what it should do next.

 Common Mistakes